‘RHOC’ Star Shannon Beador Shows Off Weight Loss In Photos On Instagram Amid Season 14

 Shannon Beador is looking good as filming continues on the upcoming 14th season of The Real Housewives of Orange County.

-On March 18, Bravo TV’s The Lookbook shared a new report regarding Beador’s new frame and revealed that the mother of three recently reached a weight loss milestone.
+On March 18, Bravo TV’s The Lookbook shared a new report regarding Beador’s new frame and revealed that the mother of three recently reached a weight-loss milestone.

 While celebrating St. Patrick’s Day on the Beach on Sunday, March 17, Beador posted an image of herself on Instagram and said that after wearing her holiday shirt for years, she was finally having to retire it because it was too big for her.